-When parents co-parent following a divorce, they must put aside their differences and coordinate their children’s daily schedule – from school events to doctor appointments to sleepovers with friends.
-A well-thought-out parenting schedule is in the best interest of the children and will ease the transition from a one-household to a two-household lifestyle.
+When co-parenting after a divorce, parents must work together to coordinate their children’s daily schedule – everything from school events to doctor appointments to sleepovers with friends.
+Creating a well-thought-out co-parenting schedule benefits the children and eases their transition from a one-household to a two-household lifestyle.

 Best Parenting Time Schedule

-The custody arrangements are usually agreed upon before completing the divorce, and there are several routines that work best.
-It is important to realize that no final divorce agreement is written in stone.
+Before finalizing the divorce, parents usually agree on custody arrangements.
+Several routines often work best.
+Remember, no divorce agreement is unchangeable.
 When circumstances change, either parent can request a revision of the custody arrangements.